beraldoleal/lavocado/README.md

 ## Disclaimer

-**For now, this framework is assuming that you are running the tests in a clean and fresh environment.
-Although we take care when creating and removing domains and networks, be aware that these tests may affect your system.**
+**For now, this framework assumes that you are going to run the tests in a fresh clean environment, i.e. a VM.
+If you decide to use your local system, beware that execution of the tests may affect your system.**

-For future versions we have plans to integrate this with `lcitool` in order to prepare the environment before executing the tests.
+One of the future goals of this framework is to utilize nested virtualization technologies and hence make sure an L1 guest is provisioned automatically for the tests to be executed in this environment and not tamper with your main system.

 ## Requirements